ipfs/ipfs-docs/docs/concepts/hashing.md

 ## Content Identifiers are not file hashes

 Hash functions are widely used as to check for file integrity.
-The download provider published the output of a hash function for a file next to the file download.
-This output is called the checksum of that file.
+A download provider may publish the output of a hash function for a file.
+This hash is called the checksum of that file.
 The checksum enables downloaders of the file to verify that the file has not been altered since it was published.
 This check is done by performing the same hash function that was used to generate the checksum.
 If the local output matches the checksum, the file was not altered and can be trusted.

-Lets look at a concrete example: When you download an image file for the Ubuntu Linux distribution you might see the following SHA-256 checksum on the website listed for verification purposes:
+Let us look at a concrete example: When you download an image file for Ubuntu Linux you might see the following `SHA-256` checksum on the Ubuntu website listed for verification purposes:

 ```
 0xB45165ED3CD437B9FFAD02A2AAD22A4DDC69162470E2622982889CE5826F6E3D ubuntu-20.04.1-desktop-amd64.iso